eddieschoute/quasci.com/_posts/2018-02-15-thinkqsim-Andrew.md

 _By Andrew Guo_

-Day 2 of the 2017 IBM ThinkQ Conference featured [talks](https://www.research.ibm.com/ibm-q/thinkq/agenda.html) by an impressive array of experts in both the fields of quantum Hamiltonian simulation (Andrew Childs, Robin Kothari, Ryan Babbush, Nathan Wiebe) and quantum chemistry (Ryan Babbush, Garnet Chan).
+Day Two of the 2017 IBM ThinkQ Conference featured [talks](https://www.research.ibm.com/ibm-q/thinkq/agenda.html) by an impressive array of experts in both the fields of quantum Hamiltonian simulation (Andrew Childs, Robin Kothari, Ryan Babbush, Nathan Wiebe) and quantum chemistry (Ryan Babbush, Garnet Chan).
 The following post aims to summarize the intersection of those fields and explain how they provide a “killer application” for a quantum computer.

 ## Introduction